 - We are also cleaning and disinfecting the rest areas on a more frequent basis.

 MoDOT Customer Service

-• MoDOT facilities are closed to the public through April 6, 2020.
+- MoDOT facilities are currently closed to the public.

-• All in-person public hearings, information meetings and stakeholder meetings are postponed, or will be conducted online – with associated hard-copy information available at MoDOT district offices.
+- All in-person public hearings and informational and stakeholder meetings are postponed or will be conducted virtually – with associated hard-copy information available upon request.

 Movement of Goods